stefanoslig/blog/_posts/angular-composables.md

 - Easier re-used, more flexible, nested to each other (enable us to compose complex logic using small, isolated units, similar to how we compose an entire application using components.)
 - Require more boilerplate
 - Require more in-depth knowledge of Angular features (Injectable/providers)

-### What about testing?

-1. Using Tetsbed
-2. Mocked providers as default values in parameters

 Notes: